qkrCksDlf/cli_expkvedit/README.md

 ---

-## Motivation
+## Motivation & Research Background

 Subject-driven image editing is a promising technology with practical applications in various industries, including virtual try-on, interior design, product placement, and personalized content creation.

-I became interested in this field because it can provide real user value while involving challenging research problems such as identity preservation, natural object insertion, and background consistency.
+I became interested in this field because it can provide real user value while involving challenging research problems such as reference identity preservation, natural object insertion, background consistency, and edit controllability.

+At the beginning of my research in early 2025, I first investigated how recent subject-driven image editing and reference-based generation methods performed in practice.
+I reviewed and tested several related methods, including **AnyDoor**, **Tuning-Free Image Customization with Image and Text Guidance (ECCV 2024)**, **SISO**, **InstantSwap**, and **MasaCtrl**.

+Through this process, I observed that many existing methods could edit or insert the target subject to some extent, but they often caused unintended changes in regions that should have remained unchanged.
+In particular, preserving the surrounding background and layout while modifying only the desired subject region was still a challenging problem.

-Based on this motivation, I conducted undergraduate research on diffusion-based subject-driven image editing, focusing on attention analysis and feature-level manipulation.
+Based on these observations, I focused my undergraduate research on diffusion-based subject-driven image editing, especially on attention analysis and feature-level manipulation for improving identity preservation and background consistency.

----

-## Overview

-Subject-driven image editing aims to modify an image using a reference subject while maintaining both the subject identity and the visual consistency of the target image.

-This task is challenging because the model needs to preserve:

-- the identity of the reference subject
-- the background and layout of the target image
-- spatial consistency between the edited region and the original image
-- realistic image quality after generation

-In this research, I studied diffusion-based editing methods and explored attention / feature-level manipulation strategies for identity-preserving image editing.

----

 ## Research Direction